Joseph S. Salemi

 either directly or in thinly veiled ways "duplicitous," "simple-minded,"

 "demented," "scared," "nervous," "babyish," a "hillbilly liberal" (presumably

-because I live in Nashville), and a braying "jackass."
+because I live in Tennessee), and a braying "jackass."
 Salemi

 insisted that he doesn't insult poets, then proceeded to insult me